-With a youth and adult sector population of more than 37,000 students, the English Montreal School Board (EMSB) is the largest English public school board in Quebec.
+With a youth and adult sector population of more than 35,000 students, the English Montreal School Board (EMSB) is the largest English public school board in Quebec.
 Established on July 1, 1998, when the province created new boards along linguistic lines.
-Our network consists of 77 schools and centres.

 EMSB Television and Radio Clips from first day of school

 Here is some of the media coverage from the first day of school, 2015-16

 INSPIRATIONS: It’s here and ready to be shared!
 Montreal’s only special needs newspaper, promoting inclusion and accessibility.
 And we’ve expanded!
 Now, get more with every edition of Inspirations, as we incorporate mental health and wellness into our mandate.
 In this edition, you’ll meet two special teachers at Parkdale Elementary School, plus inspiring individuals.
 You can read the full edition by clicking here .
 Inspirations est une publication semi-annuelle, à but non lucratif qui couvre les défis et les réalisations d’enfants et d’adultes aux besoins particuliers.
 En tant que seule publication anglophone couvrant les besoins particuliers (avec contenu accru et distribution en français) pour la région du Grand Montréal et des environs, Inspirations comble un grand besoin.